mozilla/sphinx-js/README.rst

 * We don't understand the inline JSDoc constructs like ``{@link foo}``; you have to use Sphinx-style equivalents for now, like ``:js:func:`foo``` (or simply ``:func:`foo``` if you have set ``primary_domain = 'js'`` in conf.py.
 * So far, we understand and convert only the JSDoc block tags ``@param``, ``@returns``, ``@throws``, and their synonyms.
 Other ones will go *poof* into the ether.
-* You may have to run ``make clean html`` rather than just ``make html``, since Sphinx doesn't notice that things need to be rebuilt unless you change your RSTs.
-(Changing your JS code will not suffice.)

 Tests
 =====